rhyzero/sentiment-analysis-feedback-app/README.md

 ### Frontend Issues

-- Verify the API URL in the .env file
+- Verify the API URL in the Api.js file
 - Check browser console for CORS or API errors
 - Ensure Node.js version is compatible